-More so, the book tackles with hopes many of the modern day issues for Arabic that exist in our lives, in addition translation the to the issues that have passed and those that are yet to come; future. tales of love, passion, sacrifice, His book betraval and po litical lies.
-His is set in characters include a wide range of notso-distant personalities from different back future and grounds, race and religion.
-On one hand, there's Mohammed, follows a Muslim soldier, who is one lives of the main characters fighting of several dif ferent in the battle of World War III; on the other, there's Al, your characters average, young guy who turns living in different into a successful entrepreneur places and is in love with Faith.
+More so, the book tackles many of the modern day issues that exist in our lives, in addition to the issues that have passed and those that are yet to come; tales of love, passion, sacrifice, betraval and po litical lies.
+His characters include a wide range of personalities from different back grounds, race and religion.
+On one hand, there's Mohammed, a Muslim soldier, who is one of the main characters fighting in the battle of World War III; on the other, there's Al, your average, young guy who turns into a successful entrepreneur and is in love with Faith.

-around the Faith, coming from the Arabic word "Iman" is a seductress queen at who unfor tunately realizes her different love for Al when it's too late.
-In times.
-The addition, his characters include is composed Ambrose, a philanthropist and traveling journalist who ends many up meeting Moham med and short is greatly influenced by her en stories that counter with him.
-Another go back and forth character is Danny Delginio, an
+Faith, coming from the Arabic word "Iman" is a seductress queen who unfor tunately realizes her love for Al when it's too late.
+In addition, his characters include Ambrose, a philanthropist and traveling journalist who ends up meeting Moham med and is greatly influenced by her en counter with him.
+Another character is Danny Delginio, an